 The school will be responsible for ensuring that the school infrastructure/network is as safe and secure as is reasonably possible and that policies and procedures approved within this policy are implemented.
-It will also need to ensure that the relevant people named in the above sections will be effective in carrying out their E-Safety responsibilities:
+It will also need to ensure that the relevant people named in the above sections will be effective in carrying out their Online safety responsibilities:

-- School technical systems will be managed in ways that ensure that the school meets recommended technical requirements. - There will be regular reviews and audits of the safety and security of school technical systems. - Servers, wireless systems and cabling must be securely located and physical access restricted. - All users will have clearly defined access rights to school technical systems and devices. - All users will be provided with a username and secure password by ICT Leaders who will keep an up to date record of users and their usernames.
+- School technical systems will be managed in ways that ensure that the school meets recommended technical requirements. - There will be regular reviews and audits of the safety and security of school technical systems. - Servers, wireless systems and cabling must be securely located and physical access restricted. - All users will have clearly defined access rights to school technical systems and devices.

+- All users will be provided with a username and secure password by ICT Leaders who will keep an up to date record of users and their usernames.
 Users are responsible for the security of their username and password and will be required to change their password every 30 days. - Network administrator passwords for the school ICT system, used by the Network Manager must also be available to the Headteacher or other nominated senior leader. - The head teacher is responsible for ensuring that software licence logs are up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installation. - Internet access is filtered for all users.
 Illegal content is filtered by the broadband or filtering provider.
-Content lists are regularly updated and internet use is logged and regularly monitored. - Requests for filtering changes must go through the head teacher. - The school has provided differentiated user-level filtering (allowing different filtering levels for different groups of users). - School technical staff regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement. - An appropriate system is in place for users to report any actual/potential technical incident/security breach to the relevant person. - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
+Content lists are regularly updated and internet use is logged and regularly monitored. - We will ensure children are safe from terrorist and extremist material when accessing the internet in school by establishing appropriate levels of filtering.
+Filters will be regularly checked to ensure that they are rigorous. - Requests for filtering changes must go through the head teacher. - The school has provided differentiated user-level filtering (allowing different filtering levels for different groups of users). - School technical staff regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement. - An appropriate system is in place for users to report any actual/potential technical incident/security breach to the relevant person. - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
 These are tested regularly.
 The school infrastructure and individual workstations are protected by up to date virus software. - An agreed procedure is in place for the provision of temporary access of "guests" (eg trainee teachers, supply teachers, visitors) onto the school systems.